mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/networking/index.md

 1. Identify and reserve a virtual IP (VIP) address from the networking infrastructure.

 1. Configure the networking infrastructure so that the reserved virtual IP address is reachable:

-  * from all hosts specified in the inventory file.
+-   from all hosts specified in the inventory file.
-  * from the computer that is used to deploy Kubernetes.
+-   from the computer that is used to deploy Kubernetes.

 If the reserved virtual IP address is in the same subnet as the rest of the cluster nodes then nothing more needs to be configured.
-  However, if it is in a different subnet then you may need to configure appropriate routes to ensures connectivity with the virtual IP address.
+However, if it is in a different subnet you may need to configure appropriate routes to ensure connectivity with the virtual IP address.
 Further, the virtual IP address may share an interface with the primary IP address of the interface.
 In such cases, you must be able to disable any IP or MAC spoofing from the infrastructure firewall.

 The following example illustrates the configuration if the reserved virtual IP address is `10.0.50.20`: